Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#abstract}

-   This document presents the DASH-IF Live Media Ingest Protocol Specification where two protocol interfaces are defined.
-Interface-1 (CMAF Ingest) is based on fragmented MP4 as defined in CMAF.
-Interface-2 is based on DASH and HLS as specified by the MPEG and IETF, respectively.
+   This document presents the DASH-IF Live Media Ingest Protocol Specification.
+   Two closely related protocol interfaces are defined: Interface-1 (CMAF Ingest) is based on fragmented MP4 and Interface-2 (DASH and HLS ingest) based on DASH and HLS.
    Both interfaces use the HTTP POST (or PUT) method to transmit media objects from the ingest source to the receiving entity.
 The protocol interfaces also support carriage of timed metadata and timed text.
-Examples workflows using these interfaces, and guidelines for redundancy and failover are also presented.
+Examples workflows using these interfaces, and guidelines for multiple source synchronisation, redundancy and failover are also presented.

 ## Copyright Notice and Disclaimer ## {#copyrights}